stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 _**Hit Points equal CON plus STR, divided by two and rounded up.**_

 **WILLPOWER POINTS (WP):** Willpower Points represent mental fortitude.
-They fall when your Protagonist attempts to suppress the symptoms of mental illness (see **RESISTING INSANITY** on page 75), becomes exhausted (see **EXHAUSTION** on page 43), attempts to resist persuasion, suffers emotional burnout (see **FUMBLE** on page 40), or tries to fuel unnatural phenomena.
+They fall when your Protagonist attempts to suppress the symptoms of mental illness (see [[Part 7 - Sanity#Resisting Insanity]]), becomes exhausted (see [[Part 3 - The Game#Exhaustion]]), attempts to resist persuasion, suffers emotional burnout (see [[Part 3 - The Game#Fumble]]), or tries to fuel unnatural phenomena.
 At 2 WP, your Protagonist has a temporary emotional collapse.
 At 0 WP, your Protagonist falls unconscious.
 Willpower Points are regained with rest.
-(See **WILLPOWER POINTS** on page 43.)
+(See [[Part 3 - The Game#Willpower Points]])

 _**Willpower Points equal POW.**_

 **SANITY POINTS (SAN):** Sanity Points represent mental health: how much mental trauma, or exposure to the unnatural your Protagonist can endure before going insane.
 In moments of mental trauma your Protagonist must make a **Sanity test** by rolling SAN or lower on 1D100.
 If that fails, your Protagonist loses SAN.
-(See **SANITY** on page 65.)
+(See [[Part 7 - Sanity]].)
 Sanity Points are regained through remedial care or by overcoming unnatural threats.
 At 0 Sanity Points, your Protagonist goes irretrievably insane and becomes an NPC permanently under the control of the Game Moderator.

 A Protagonist’s starting Sanity Points depends on the Harshness of his or her upbringing – the harsher the situation, the more brutality and horror the Protagonist has been scarred by.